 I have explicitly and implicitly used the approach of just doing something specific once a day for 30 days for a few years now.
 Typically I use it to build a habit, like sticking to practicing an instrument, commiting to working out, or getting the family back into the swing of walking the pups regularly.

 Writing a melody a day isn’t a particularly useful habit, at least for non-musicians.
-It was helpful for feeling out how different scales and modes feel and sound like, learning how to read and write music with western musical notation, and applying common music writing rules.
+It was helpful for feeling out how different scales and modes feel and sound like, learning how to read and write music with staff notation, and applying common music writing rules.
 This idea works for other topics, like learning a new programming language or paradigm.
 It won’t make an expert out of anyone, but can be a useful learning experience.